im-shamil/wa-phish/README.md

 <kbd>

-_this was made for educational purposes_
+_this tool was made for educational purpose_

 _and im not responsible for any illegal activities done with this tool_